bonitasoft/bonita-doc/md/accessing-business-data-from-a-custom-page.md

-# Accessing business data from a custom page
+# Access business data from a custom page

 ## Overview